 Svalbard, the archipelago Spitsbergen is part of, truly is Europe's last great wilderness, home to more polar bears than people, land of snow-covered mountains and glaciers.
 Further east you will discover previously inaccessible lands such as Franz Josef Land, Novaya Zemlya and other islands of the Russian Arctic.
 As you sail these frigid waters you are sure to encounter polar bear, walrus, bearded seal, minke whales and beluga, a myriad of wildlife such as Arctic fox and reindeer, as well as countless birds.
 The land is dotted by remains of centuries-old human intrusions, people that, like you, explored the outer limits of our earth.

 For nature and wildlife lovers, few places rival with the Canadian Arctic and Greenland.
-Endless mountain ranges, some covered in tundra alive with flowers, some as barren as a desert, are the domain of muskoxen, Arctic fox and hares.
+Endless mountain ranges, some covered in tundra alive with flowers, others as barren as a desert, are the domain of muskoxen, Arctic fox and hares.
 Deep-blue iceberg-studded straits, bays and seas, are home to polar bear, walrus and whales, including the elusive narwhal.
 Visit Inuit settlements and remains of expeditions of discovery, hike to marvellous views or kayak the still waters at the bottom of towering bird cliffs.
 The Arctic will leave you speechless at time, full of energy at others, changed forever.

 No other destination in the world will leave you feeling as insignificant before nature, yet as alive, as Antarctica does.
 Giant glaciers calving enormous icebergs; penguins porpoising through the waters; leopard seal chasing their prey; whales feeding and coming up for air, curiously inspecting you in your zodiac.
 Hike along pristine shorelines and up snowy ridges to experience incredible views.
 This is Planet Earth at it's best, a proverbial Eden, Earth as it was before the arrival of humankind.
 This is a journey of a lifetime and Antarctica will change you forever.